Raven Grimassi: Stregheria

 Reports that Grimassi claimed to belong to a "family tradition" of religious witchcraft had opened him to criticism.

-Professor Sabina Magliocco, a critic of some of Grimassi's claims, however points out that "Grimassi never claims to be reproducing exactly what was practiced by Italian immigrants to North America; he admits Italian-American immigrants "have adapted a few Wiccan elements into their ways".
+Professor Sabina Magliocco, however, otherwise critical of some of Grimassi's claims, points out that "Grimassi never claims to be reproducing exactly what was practiced by Italian immigrants to North America: he admits Italian-American immigrants "have adapted a few Wiccan elements into their ways".
 After personally meeting Grimassi, Professor Magliocco wrote in her letter to the Pomegranate Reader's Forum:

 I had the pleasure of meeting Raven Grimassi during the summer of 2001, unfortunately after the final draft of my article had already been submitted to The Pom.
 He was very gracious and helpful to me.
 From information he revealed during our interview, I can say with reasonable certainty that I believe him to have been initiated into a domestic tradition of folk magic and healing such as I describe in my article.